 Owned and operating on the campus of the University of Maryland Eastern Shore, WESM has a close relationship with the university.
 We produce UMES Minutes, which are broadcast throughout the day.
 The minutes highlight a wide variety of interesting news about the university.
-Because our staff is small, and we do not produce local news, UMES Minutes are also heard during NPR programs Morning Edition and All Things Considered True Blue Jazz, a non-profit based in Rehoboth Beach, Delaware, produces weekly features for our air.
-Many of them focus on local school initiatives, Our local music hosts also interview folks from the non-profit world.
-WESM also partnered with local health outlets to broadcast information related to the Covid-19 pandemic.
-WESM now partners with the Salisbury University radio stations WSCL and WSDL to form Delmarva Public Media.
+Because our staff is small, and we do not produce local news, UMES Minutes are also heard during NPR programs Morning Edition and All Things Considered.
+Our local music hosts also interview folks from the non-profit world.
+WESM partners with the Salisbury University radio stations WSCL and WSDL to form Delmarva Public Media.
 The live announced jazz programs on WESM are now also heard on WSDL, covering the beach areas of Maryland and Delaware.
-WESM also broadcasted the National Folk Festival live from Salisbury MD.
+WESM also broadcasted the Maryland Folk Festival live from Salisbury MD.
 The WESM Music Director participated on the panel that decided on the NFF performers.
 WESM collaborated with the City of Salisbury to help market and air the festival.